Grace Young (author): Activism

 During the COVID-19 pandemic, Young advocated for the preservation of historic Chinatowns throughout the United States as well as bringing awareness to violence against Asian Americans.
-In 2020, when New York City Mayor Bill De Blasio was considering a city-wide lockdown, she worked with filmmaker Dan Ahn documenting the effect on Chinatown in New York City's Manhattan in a project called "Coronavirus: Chinatown Stories."
+In 2020, when New York City Mayor Bill De Blasio was considering a city-wide lockdown, she worked with filmmaker Dan Ahn documenting the pandemic's effect on Chinatown in New York City's Manhattan in a project called "Coronavirus: Chinatown Stories."
+The video series was nominated for an IACP digital media award and played at the Smithsonian National Museum of American History.